munirov/cremniy/CONTRIBUTING.md

 1. Fork the repository
 2. Create a new branch
 3. Make your changes
+4. Sync your branch with the `main` branch and resolve any conflicts that may occur
-4. Open a pull request with a clear description
+5. Open a pull request with a clear description

 ## Recognition